trunghieud/OhmConnect/README.md

 6. Migrate to the latest version of the database with `alembic upgrade head`.
 7. Create my_test.cnf and repeat to create a test database to use for unit tests.
 8. Do not commit either of your config files to the git repo.
+9. Create a new branch and push your changes

 ### Checkpoint ###